recap-assessment-team/compile-recap-stats/README.md

     0-8 of the 005 control field.
 I'm suspicious.

   - __title__\
+    245\$a

   - __author__\
+    100\$a

   - __topicalterms__\
+    All the Library of Congress subject headers (650\$a for ind2 of 0) separated by a semicolon

   - __tmp__\
+    I used this internally and forgot to remove it.
+Whoops.

   - __original_isbn__\
+    The isbn before normalizations (posterity)

   - __original_issn__\
+    The issn before normalizations (posterity)

   - __original_lccall__\
+    The lc call before frantic attempts to recover from other fields (posterity)

 ---